bradydowling/rwx-blog/content/posts/2024-06-17--Setting-Up-Signin-with-Google-Using-Expo-and-Supabase/index.md

 description: "A guide to getting Google OAuth credentials for Sign in with Google, helpful for React Native, Expo, and Supabase."
 ---

-After _almost_ getting Google Signin working a few months ago, I went back at it now to give Android users a smoother onboarding experience in [Neurture](https://neurtureapp.com).
-As soon as I thought I got it working, I hit [this error](https://github.com/expo/expo-cli/issues/1450) and realized I needed a separate `google-services.json` file for my preview build.
+After _almost_ getting Google Signin working a few months ago, I went back at it to give Android users a smoother onboarding experience in [Neurture](https://neurtureapp.com).
+As soon as I thought I got it working, I hit [this error](https://github.com/expo/expo-cli/issues/1450) and _thought_ I needed a separate `google-services.json` file for my preview build (I didn't 😅).

 This guide is a result of me not finding a single point of reference for setting up Google Sign-In with Expo and Supabase.
 This will walk you through how to set up Google Sign-In with Expo and Supabase.
 It takes some inspiration from the following resources, which are each helpful but not comprehensive on their own: